 Shocks and fluctuations to the global economy may adversely impact Kazakhstan and the other countries in which we operate.
 For example, a significant amount of our operations are conducted in Kazakhstan, and our principal executive office is located in Kazakhstan.
 Kazakhstan's economy and finances have been affected adversely by global financial developments and political changes.
 Real GDP growth decreased from 4.2% in 2014 to 1.2% in 2015 and 1.1% in 2016 before increasing to 4.1% in 2017, 4.1% in 2018 and to 4.5% in 2019.
 In 2020, Kazakhstan's real GDP contracted by 2.6% (based on preliminary data) principally due to the direct and indirect impact of the COVID-19 pandemic.
 In 2022 it increased to 4.0%.
 The rapid decrease in the GDP growth rate after 2014 was principally attributable to a decrease in global demand for oil and gas and the resulting decrease in oil production and a fall in oil prices.
-In 2020, the Kazakhstan has sought to diversify its economy and, in particular, to increase export of manufacturing products, Kazakhstan continues to remain heavily reliant on the oil and gas industry and on hydrocarbon exports.
+In 2020, the Kazakhstan economy was significantly impacted by the sharp decline in oil prices following the outbreak of the COVID-19 pandemic.
+While in recent years Kazakhstan has sought to diversify its economy and, in particular, to increase export of manufacturing products, Kazakhstan continues to remain heavily reliant on the oil and gas industry and on hydrocarbon exports.